amchrlee/rock-paper-scissors/README.md

 * Using the DOM to manipulate elements and styles
 * Implementing event listeners to listen and respond to user actions
 * Applying knowledge of JavaScript fundamentals to code a working game
-* Refactoring code and breaking down larger portiosn of the program into smaller functions
+* Refactoring code and breaking down larger portions of the program into smaller functions
+* Adding media queries to accommodate a wider variety of screen sizes
 * Using programming best practices to improve code structure and readability